DLTPose: 6DoF Pose Estimation From Accurate Dense Surface Point Estimates: Accuracy Results Per Object

 As shown in Table~\ref{tab:performance_lm}, the LM dataset is largely saturated, with multiple methods achieving near-perfect scores across most objects.
 However, our approach still achieves the highest mean ADD(-S) of 99.9\%, with perfect scores (100\%) on several objects, demonstrating its robustness in handling both symmetric and non-symmetric objects.

-Table~\ref{tab:performance_lmo} highlights the challenges posed by the LM-O dataset, where occlusions and imperfect object meshes introduce significant difficulties to pose estimation.
+Table~\ref{tab:performance_lmo} highlights the challenges posed by the LM-O dataset, where occlusions and imperfect object meshes introduce significant difficulties for pose estimation.
 Despite these challenges, our method achieves the highest mean accuracy of 91.0\%, outperforming prior state-of-the-art approaches and showcasing strong robustness in occluded scenarios.

 For the YCB-V dataset, Table~\ref{tab:performance_ycbv} reports AUC for both ADD-S and ADD(-S).
-Without ICP, our approach achieves a mean AUC of 98.3\% for ADD-S and 94.3\% for ADD(-S).
-With ICP, the performance further improves to 99.7\% for ADD-S and 97.4\% for ADD(-S), marking a significant improvement over prior state-of-the-art methods.
+Our approach achieves a mean AUC of 99.7\% for ADD-S and 97.4\% for ADD(-S), marking a significant improvement over prior state-of-the-art methods.

+For the T-LESS dataset, Table~\ref{tab:performance_tless} presents the per-object Average Recall of our method in comparison to other approaches.
+T-LESS poses particular challenges due to depth-RGB misalignment and the predominance of texture-less objects, which complicates feature extraction.
+Among the 30 objects, our method achieved the best performance on 12 objects and ranked second on 3 objects, resulting in the highest overall mean AR of 0.839 across the dataset.